CDCgov/data-exchange-messages/reports/README.md

       ]
     },
     {
-      // other reports
+      "other_reports": "..."
     }
   ]
 }
 ```
 **Notes**
-- *`status`: The processing, failed, or delivered status will be determined by first finding all reports associated with the upload.
+- `status`: The processing, failed, or delivered status will be determined by first finding all reports associated with the upload.
 Next, the report with the most recent timestamp will be examined.
 The status of that report will be provided.
 - `current_stage`: Find report with most recent timestamp for the upload ID and report the stage.
 - `current_action`: Find report with most recent timestamp for the upload ID and report the action.
 - `filename`: Locate first found report with stage, "upload-status" for the upload ID and report the filename.